 Unless you have a business degree or work in the world of finance, investing can be intimidating.
 However, what you don’t know about stocks, bonds and mutual funds can be downright expensive; if you pick the wrong fund for your 401(k), IRA, taxable account or any other, you can put your financial life at risk.
 It’s best to learn about the influential investing books to reduce these risks.

 5 Influential Investing Books We Should All Read

 Fortunately, there have been some terrific influential books written that can help distill the art and science of investing into something the average reader can understand.
-Here are five great books every new investor should add to their library, as they try to comprehend the world of high finance.
+Here are five great books every new investor should add to their library.

 This post was written by our talented writer, Will Lipovsky.
 Enjoy!

 1) The Intelligent Investor